-Japan has informed the U.S. government of Japan's position on the EV tax credits.
+In addition to having informed the U.S. government of Japan's position on the EV tax credits, Japan is participating in the discussion on DS623 as a third party.
 Japan will continue to coordinate with the industry and closely look into the relevant laws and guidance as well as the operation of the IRA.

-• The United States: Import Adjustment Measures pursuant to Section 232 of the Trade Expansion Act of 1962
+The United States: Import Adjustment Measures pursuant to Section 232 of the Trade Expansion Act of 1962 and the International Emergency Economic Powers Act (IEEPA)